Employers select networks built for quality care and lower costs

 More employers are choosing networks that promote quality care and cost saving — without sacrificing provider choice.

-These statistics underscore that a growing number of employers see the value of quality networks that help meet employee health needs and manage costs.
+In other words, a growing number of employers see the value of quality networks that help manage costs while also meeting employee needs for simplicity, flexibility and provider options.

 • Maintain network strength and provider availability